alpertunga-bile/CLIUtility/README.md

 - You can specify your completer functions with words.
 - You can use it for get files and folders for given directory or current directory.
 ### VenvManager Class
-- You can create environments, install packages by name, install packages by txt file or install by requirements file.
+You can
+- Create virtual environment
+- Install packages with requirements file
+- Run scripts with args
+- Clone repository
-- Update the packages in the environment
+- Update repository
+- Install requirements from repository
+- Run scripts from repository